Paper at the expense of communities and nature in Brazil – DW – 06/22/2023

 The 3,495 quilombo communities in Brazil have special rights under the Brazilian constitution, including the right to their ancestral territory.
 However only 206 have official land titles, leaving them vulnerable to territorial disputes.

-Around 90% of the 6500 hectares of the Volta Miuda territory, which lies in the very south of the Brazilian state of Bahia, is covered by eucalyptus plantations that Suzano either supplies or owns.
-Trees grow between the houses of community members, who say the plantations have led to reduced levels of groundwater in their territory while agrochemicals have polluted their waterways.
+Around 90% of the 6,500 hectares of the Volta Miuda territory, which lies in the very south of the Brazilian state of Bahia, is covered by eucalyptus plantations that Suzano either supplies or owns.
+Trees grow between the houses of community members, who say the plantations have led to lower groundwater levels in their territory while agrochemicals have polluted their waterways.

 "This whole region, it was once rich in everything," Pinheiro Leocadio said.
 "Everything changed the moment eucalyptus arrived.
 The springs started to disappear.
 We lost the forests."